skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull.md

 ### Query specific keys

 You might not want to fetch the whole path down to a leaf key, you might want to query that key and store it in a dedicated var.
-It is possible to do this providing a var name after the placeholder `?` such as `?a` for instance.
+It is possible to do this by providing a var name after the placeholder `?` such as `?a` for instance.
 The key `?a` will then be added to the result map along side the `&?` that contains the whole data structure.

 Let’s have a look at an example.